Book-reader/c3-docgen/stdlibref.md

 ```c3
 fn char[]? tdecode(char[] code) @inline
 ```

-Calculate the size of the encoded data.
 ```c3
 fn usz encode_len(usz n)
 ```

-Encode the content of src into dst, which must be properly sized.
 ```c3
 fn usz encode_bytes(char[] src, char[] dst)
 ```

-Calculate the size of the decoded data.
 ```c3
 macro usz decode_len(usz n)
 ```

-Decodes src into bytes.
-Returns the actual number of bytes written to dst.

-Expects that src only contains hexadecimal characters and that src has even length.
 ```c3
 fn usz? decode_bytes(char[] src, char[] dst)
 ```